TrangNg-Th/QB2025-Project/README.md

   - Create notebook `0.dataprep.ipynb` for data preparation and cleaning.
   - Create SyS matrices for macrozoobenthos data.
 After filtering, only 3 sites have data for almost all years and for all environmental variables.
   - Create environmental data matrices for the same 3 sites over years
+- **2025-02-07**:
+  - Make heatmap and clusters for the 3 sites and environmental variables.
+  - Update correlation plots for environmental variables.

+- **2025-02-08**: